 Pop Quiz: Where are the Galapagos?
-(Find out the answer in this blog!)

 Here’s a list of some of the biggest Galapagos Islands, ranked largest to smallest:

 But, there’s a catch when it comes to land size in Galapagos: some of the islands are still growing, producing new terrain all the time as a result of their volcanic activity.
-They’re also drifting around 1 inch (2.5 centimetres towards the South American continent).
+They’re also drifting around 1 inch (2.5 centimeters towards the South American continent).

-Something else is that each itinerary does the longest of its navigations at night, which in turn allows you take advantage of as much daylight as possible and enjoy the visitor sites.
+Something else is that each itinerary does the longest of its navigations at night, which in turn allows you to take advantage of as much daylight as possible and enjoy the visitor sites.